joshgreenwell/code-sample/README.md

 This sample is a display of my use of Typescript, the React context api, and `async/await`.
 When the page load or the user changes, it will make a call to get a user's thoughts and update accordingly.

+### logger.test.js

+This is a code sample of a basic `Jest` test for a logger file I wrote.

 ## Notes

 All of these repos use `standard` for linting, `Prettier` for formating, `Webpack` for building, `Babel` for traspiling, and `Jest` for testing.